The Sovereign Client: Why Our Browser Does the Heavy Lifting

 Our architecture leverages a refined, hardened stack designed for the 2026 threat landscape:

-• Frontend: React 18 + Vite.
-We utilize React's concurrent rendering to ensure that heavy cryptographic operations don't freeze the UI.
+- Frontend: React 18 + Vite.
+We utilize concurrent rendering to ensure heavy cryptographic operations don't freeze the UI.

-By using Lovable Cloud, we treat the backend as a high-performance routing layer.
-It manages Postgres for structured, encrypted metadata and Edge Functions for global low-latency delivery.
-However, the server's job is strictly restricted: it stores opaque blobs and routes them to authorized users.
+By treating the backend as a high-performance routing layer, the server's job is strictly restricted: it stores opaque blobs and routes them to authorized users.
 It has no "eyes."
-It cannot peek at the contents because it lacks the keys, which never leave your RAM.
+It cannot peek at the contents because it lacks the keys, which never leave your local environment.

 Why We Reject the Native Web Crypto API